vorpalnet/blade/IAM.md

-The applications declare a fifth role, `Reviewer`, beside the four platform roles, externally defined like them, so a group called `Reviewer` in the identity domain is the reviewer role with no mapping to maintain, and a policy rule naming `Reviewer` grants the transcript to sixty thousand agents' supervisors without one of them being given an account here.
+The applications declare a fifth role, `Reviewer`, beside the four platform roles, externally defined like them, so a group called `Reviewer` in the identity domain is the reviewer role with no mapping to maintain, and a policy rule naming `Reviewer` grants the transcript to every supervisor in that group without one of them being given an account here.
 A directory that must keep its own group names maps them with `role.<group>=Reviewer` in the settings file.